erfanbehzadi/shatel-devops-task/docs/setup-vm.md

 # VM Setup Guide

 ## Overview
-This guide explains how to provision two Ubuntu 22.04 virtual machines with two disks each.
+This guide explains how to provision two Ubuntu 22.04 virtual machines with two disks each, configure static IPs, and prepare them for the rest of the project.

 ## Steps

 ### 1. Create Two VMs
-- Use VMware Workstation or VirtualBox.
+- Use VMware Workstation (or VirtualBox).
-- Create two VMs named `server1` and `server2`.
+- Create two VMs named `shatel-server1` and `shatel-server2`.
 - Allocate:
   - 2 GB RAM
   - 2 CPU cores